-Mary Jackson loves the Science Park at Burnham Copse Primary School as it allows children to get hands (and feet) - on with practical science.
+The Science Park at Burnham Copse Primary School allows children to get hands (and feet) - on with practical science.

 In 2007 the infant and junior schools joined together to form a primary school and in 2008 the whole school moved into newly refurbished buildings and grounds.
 Part of this refurbishment was the development of the school's science park which has been created to allow children to devise and carry out experiments outside.

-When she visited one November Mary saw that many of the children playing and working in the extensive sand area had bare feet.
-This was something she had seen when visiting other countries but not seen in the UK before.
+In November the children were seen playing and working in the extensive sand area with bare feet.
+This was something seen when visiting other countries but not seen in the UK before.
 The staff explained that the children really liked to be able to feel the sand under their feet as well as in their hands and that they were often keen to remove their shoes before using the area.